KushagraKarira/Debloat/README.md

 ## TO DO
 - [x] MIUI 10 Unbloat BASH script
 - [ ] Seprate the Google bloatware
+- [ ] Option to replace with open-source alternatives
 - [ ] Un-Google script, that will remove most g-apps and replace them with the open source ones.
 - [ ] Create BATCH scripts >> Not anytime soon, I hate Windows.